Marketing in Difficult Times: Focus on Content that Reaches and Assures

 When there’s less money coming in, it’s a natural reaction to hold onto what you have and not spend any more of it.
 But axing your marketing budget isn’t always the wisest spending decision.

-Now is certainly not the time for pushy advertising.
+Crisis is certainly not the time for pushy advertising.
 Nobody likes being sold to, particularly not during a global health crisis and economic crash.

-Content Ideas for Lockdown
+Content Ideas for Economic Uncertainty

 You may well be worried about the future of your business, but now is not the time for self-serving content.
 Companies aggressively laying off staff, forcing them to work in unsafe conditions, or profiteering from the COVID-19 crisis have been rightly criticized for their actions.
 Those who produce poor-quality clickbait content or thinly-veiled sales messages will face the same criticisms, and they’re not likely to be forgotten in a hurry.